-The Village of Shorewood has a counterclaim against the Plainfield family suing over a supposed sledding mishap in Four Seasons Park.
+The isn't rolling over in the face of a Plainfield family suing over a supposed sledding mishap in from nearly four years ago.

 Attorneys for the village have a counterclaim alleging negligence on the part of the Plainfield mother whose daughter allegedly sledded into a sign at the bottom of a hill.